 But with so many models available, how do you pick?
 Read on.
-We answer all of your questions about strokers, including the differences between sleeves, masturbators, and blowjob machines, how to decide which one is best for you, and why a stroker can be the most enjoyable (and safest!) way to play solo.
+We answer all of your questions about strokers and male toys, including the differences between sleeves, masturbators, and blowjob machines, how to decide which is best for you, and why a stroker can be the most enjoyable (and safest) way to play solo.

 What Is A Stroker?

 As its name implies, a stroker is a toy designed for penis (and sometimes testicle!) stimulation during solo or partnered play.
 Strokers are designed to amp up pleasure during masturbation using grip, friction, and textured or smooth material.

 Once intended strictly for use by men, strokers have expanded beyond traditional gender boundaries and can be used by anyone with, well, something to stroke.
 Of course, the right fit matters when it comes to these toys, and they are designed to be penetrated, at least somewhat.
 But the world of strokers is vast, and there's something for almost everyone, of all sizes and shapes.

 When browsing for penis toys, you might come across any number of names to describe them.
 Other common names for strokers include: